 He was elected to the Massachusetts General Court in 1772.
 There he made friends with Sam Adams.
-When the British Parliament closed the port of Boston in June 1774, Gerry coordinated the procurement and distribution of provisions and arms to New England.
+When the British Parliament closed the port of Boston in June 1774, Gerry managed to get provisions and arms to New England.
 Marblehead became a key port of entry, and Gerry made sure the goods they delivered made it safely to Boston.
 The Revolutionary propagandist Mercy Otis Warren said he did it with “punctuality and indefatigable industry.”

 As a member of the Committee of Safety of the Massachusetts Provincial Congress, he played a key role in moving arms and ammunition to Concord and away from the British Army.
 On the night of Paul Revere’s famous ride, he was staying at the Menotomy (now Arlington) Tavern with two patriot colonels.
 The tavern was on the road the British took to Lexington.
 Some redcoats stopped to search it, and Gerry and his companions escaped capture by hiding in a cornfield, still in their nightclothes.

-He spent the early days of the Revolution in Boston raising troops and supplies for the Continental Army.
-He used business contacts in Europe to obtain munitions, supplies and financial subsidies.
-It was Gerry who came up with the plan to encourage privateering — the fitting out of armed vessels and adjudicating of prizes.
-He might have been hanged for such a treasonable act.
+He then spent the early days of the Revolution in Boston raising troops and supplies for the Continental Army, using his business contacts in Europe..
+It was Gerry who came up with the plan to encourage privateering.
+He might have been hanged for it.

-John Adams was a big fan of privateering as a weapon of the Revolution.
+John Adams was a big fan of privateering as a revolutionary weapon.

 Adams wrote privateering,